 - "Max for Live": the special build of Max that operates inside of Ableton Live, bundled with Live Suite or separately purchased as an add-on for Live Standard from Ableton.

 - ".amxd": a Max for Live device that can be opened in both Max standalone and within Ableton Live through Max for Live.

 - If you have Ableton Live Suite, you do have Max for Live.

 - Max for Live and Max standalone are two different products.

-- If you have Max standalone + Ableton Live Lite / Standard installed, you do not have Max for Live unless you purchased the Max for Live add-on.
+- If you have Max standalone + Ableton Live Standard installed, you do not have Max for Live unless you purchased the Max for Live add-on.
+Live Lite and Live Intro are unable to utilize the Max for Live add-on.

-- You can open Max for Live devices inside of Max standalone, without having to own any version of Live.
+- You can open a Max for Live device (.amxd file) inside of Max standalone, without having to own any version of Live.